hollg/crier/README.md

-# gawk
+# crier

-`gawk` is a simple but flexible observer library for Rust.
+`crier` is a simple but flexible observer library for Rust.

 ## Goals
 ### Simplicity
-`gawk` has a simple API using basic Rust types.
+`crier` has a simple API using basic Rust types.
 The complex types needed to make it work are all abstracted away from the consumer.

 ### Flexibility
-- A `gawk` `Publisher` can handle any number of different types of events
+- A `Publisher` can handle any number of different types of events and handlers.
 - You have several options when creating handlers:
   - wrap a simple closure in the `Handler` struct
   - implement the `Handle` trait on your own type so that you have access to its other methods and state from the `handle` method